theQRL/qrysm/config/features/README.md

-# Prysm Feature Flags
+# Qrysm Feature Flags

-Part of Prysm's feature development often involves use of feature flags which serve as a way to toggle new features as they are introduced.
+Part of Qrysm's feature development often involves use of feature flags which serve as a way to toggle new features as they are introduced.
 Using this methodology, you are assured that your feature can be safely tested in production with a fall back option if any regression were to occur.
 This reduces the likelihood of an emergency release or rollback of a given feature due to